julmajustus/dwl-deep-dive/README.md

    XDG_RUNTIME_DIR=/run/user/1000
    DBUS_SESSION_BUS_ADDRESS=unix:path=somepathtodbussession
    ```
-   If dwl does not start or some of the needed variables are missing create a script to add needed variables:
+   If dwl does not start or some of the needed variables are missing, create a script to add needed variables:

+   Note: `If you don't want to create separate script for setting up environment variables you can include them to the dwl-startup script.`
    ```bash
    vim ~/.local/bin/start-dwl-tty.sh
    ```